Domino OIDC provider HTTP endpoints

 This same endpoint is also used to return the public keys used for private_key_jwt authentication by Domino's Web Login with OIDC functionality starting in 14.0 GA.

-If both Domino Web Login with OIDC and the Domino OIDC provider are enabled for a single Internet Site, then both sets of public keys will be returned.
+If both Domino Web Login with OIDC and the Domino OIDC provider are enabled for a single Internet Site, both sets of public keys will be returned.

 /auth/protocol/oidc/auth